trivelle/worker/docs/design.md

 	// ...
 }

-// StreamProcessOutput returns an instance of a Streamer that
+// StreamProcessOutput returns a channel to receive process output
-// can be used to stream the combined stdout and stderr of
+// in real time.
+If any errors are encountered during execution the error
+// will be sent in the errorChan.
+Otherwise, outputChan only closes when
-// a process managed by the worker func (w *Worker) StreamProcessOutput(processId ID) Streamer {
+// process is done sending output func (w *Worker) StreamProcessOutput(processId ID) (outputChan <-chan ProcessOutputEntry, errChan <-chan error, err error) {
 	// ...
 }